Registering as a McMaster student

 - Terminal 3, Arrivals Level, third curb, Column C12.

 - 192 Airport Rocket

 - Visit this Tuition and Mandatory Supplemental Fees Chart for information about graduate student fees.

-- How to pay your tuition
+- If you have arrived in Canada: How to pay your tuition

 - Bank transfer is the recommended method to pay tuition, as it is the most convenient and secure.

 - To learn more about Dates and Deadlines for fees and associated financials, visit Student Accounts and Cashiers.